mort65/mark-of-arkay/README.md

 # mark-of-arkay

 When you lose all of your health, a Menu will appear and asks you which one of these items you want to trade to restore your health.
-When you don't have enough items or when you choose nothing from the menu, depending on the settings either you die, respawn at one of the cities or a location which you can select with a spell, or the game will exit to the main menu.
+When you don't have enough items or choose nothing from the menu, depending on the settings, you either die, respawn at one of the cities or a location you can select with a spell, or the game will exit to the main menu.

     Arkay mark  a dark stone which can be found in the loot.
     Filled grand soul gem